loganrath/cist608/module-01.md

   - title: "Bhattacherjee, A. (2019). <em>Social science research: Principles, methods, and practices</em> (Revised edition)."
     icon: book-atlas text-purple
     url:  https://usq.pressbooks.pub/socialscienceresearch/chapter/chapter-1-science-and-scientific-research/
-    description: Bhattacherjee provides some useful information about the role of research in Science.
+    description: Bhattacherjee provides some useful information about the role of research in science.

   - title: Ma, J. & Lund, B. (2021).
 The evolution and shift of research topics and methods in library and information science. <em>Journal of the Association for Information Science and Technology, 72</em>(8), 1059–1074. <a target="_blank" href="https://doi.org/10.1002/asi.24474">https://doi.org/10.1002/asi.24474</a>
     icon: file-pdf text-danger